pedrowbueno-bit/F014-Automatization-STaRS-QDs/README.md

 **Key design decisions:**

 - **Protocol-based instrument abstraction** — `Motor` and `Detector` are Python `Protocol` classes.
 The scan loop doesn't know (or care) whether it's talking to real VISA hardware or a simulated backend.
 This makes the code testable offline and extensible to different controllers.
+Why it metters?
+Makes the codebase testable without hardware and extensible to any VISA-compatible controller.
+Reduced development iteration time by enabling full offline testing.
 - **Dataclass configuration** — `ScanConfig` holds every parameter with validation, derived properties (grid shape, output paths), and sensible defaults.
 No magic numbers in the scan logic.
 - **Simulation mode** — pass `--simulate` and the entire pipeline runs without hardware, using `numpy.random` for intensities.
 Useful for development, CI, and demonstrations.